Icinga/icingaweb2/doc/02-Installation.md

 * PHP version ≥ 7.2

 ### Optional Requirements

-* For exports to PDF also the following PHP modules are required: mbstring, GD, Imagick
+* The [pdfexport](https://github.com/Icinga/icingaweb2-module-pdfexport) module (≥0.10) is required for the
+  export to PDF
 * LDAP PHP library when using Active Directory or LDAP for authentication

 ## Add Icinga Package Repository <a id="add-icinga-package-repository"></a>